Surrounded by awe-inducing mountains, Phoenix is a hiker’s paradise …

 Phoenix’s defining city hike!
 This immensely popular trail is short, but high up there on the challenge scale.
 Included are a steep rock scramble, boulder covered paths, and spectacular city views.

 ★★☆☆☆ Hole in the Rock Hiking Trail Loop, Papago Park/ Easy / 0.31 miles

 A super-short hike to a huge hole, in a huge rock, is perfect family fun!
 At just over a quarter mile long, this loop trail is both easy and surprisingly scenic.

 ★★☆☆☆ North Mountain National Hiking Trail / Moderate / 0.72 miles

 From sunrise to sunset, this short, central city hike rocks!
-This urban trail gets a good workout, with locals hiking, running and pushing strollers up and down the paved pathway.
-At sunset city views shimmer below.
+This urban trail offers a good workout, with locals hiking, running and pushing strollers up and down the paved pathway.
+At sunset, city views shimmer below.

 ★★★★☆ Piestewa Peak Summit Hiking Trail / Difficult / 1.2 miles